cljinit woes

 The root issue is a security-sensitive class initialization bug fix that ensures static methods aren’t marked as resolved until the class has been fully initialized.

-The manifestation of the issue in clojure seems more complex than our simple reproducers suggested, but with some assistance from Ghadi Shayban along with ample help from David Holmes and Vladimir Ivanov we now have a pretty good picture of what’s going on.
+The manifestation of the issue in clojure seems more complex than our simple reproducers suggested, but with some assistance from Ghadi Shayban, along with ample help from David Holmes and Vladimir Ivanov we now have a pretty good picture of what’s going on.

 I’ll reason about the issues using Java code.
 Sorry. :-)